content hub

 9. 8x8

-8x8 is a unified communications platform that provides cloud-based voice, video, chat and contact center solutions with international calling capabilities that few competitors match.
-Certain plans include unlimited calling to up to 47 countries, with global coverage in 50+ countries.
-The platform also includes compliance credentials for HIPAA and FCC requirements, making it suitable for regulated industries.
+8x8 is a unified communications platform with voice, video, chat and contact center.
+It stands out for international calling — certain plans cover unlimited calls to up to 48 countries — and includes compliance credentials for HIPAA and FCC requirements.

 Key features:

-• Unlimited international calling: Global coverage in 50+ countries with unlimited calling to up to 47 countries on certain plans.
-Smith.ai integrates with 8x8 for businesses that want receptionist services handling their international call volume.
+• International calling: Unlimited calling to 14 countries on lower-tier plans and up to 48 countries on higher-tier plans.
+Smith.ai integrates with 8x8 for businesses wanting receptionist services on top.

-• Omnichannel contact center: Voice, email, SMS, live chat and social media integration with speech analytics.
+• Omnichannel contact center: Voice, email, SMS, live chat and social media with speech analytics.

 10. Talkroute